Course Curriculum by module

 Socket grafting demonstration-model

-In keeping with the clinical emphasis of the course, ALL participants will observe clinical demonstrations/videos of implant placement and restoration in the following clinical situations.
-ALL participants will thereafter also treat patients with similar clinical situations.
-Only Dentsply Sirona Astra/Xive or Southern Implants Tri Nex will be used on the course to allow ease of training.
-The following clinical situations should ideally be treated on the course by EVERY participant :
+In keeping with the clinical emphasis of the course, ALL participants will treat patients with specified clinical situations.
+Only Dentsply Sirona Astra EV or DS Prime Taper will be used on the course to allow ease of training.
+The following clinical situations should ideally be treated on the course by EVERY participant

-• Short edentulous span with 2 or more missing teeth
+• Short edentulous span (2 or more missing teeth)